You know you have a bright child. You want him to succeed in school but he’s really struggling.

 - Tolerating frustration

 You’re looking for a positive partnership with the school and you want to work together as a team to help your child.
 You need a therapist who will collaborate with your child’s school.
 I can connect with teachers and school personnel to bridge that gap.
-Some of the ways in which I can do that:

 “What about other members of my child’s team?”